kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 Building and starting the package now will show the request and response in the node's terminal.
 But it's still ugly.
-Let's put it all together and add a bit more handling to show the IPC value as a string:
+Let's put it all together and add a bit more handling to show the `body` value as a string:

 ```rust
 use nectar_process_lib::{await_message, call_init, println, Address, Request, Response};